Oodaaq: Debate

 In late 2004, the Eighth Edition of the National Geographic World Atlas was released.
 It clearly shows Oodaaq as the northernmost landmass on Earth.
 In August 2005 and 2006, Peter Skafte, Allen Deforest (satellite engineer), and Paul Lommen (physicist) conducted a search for new islands north of Greenland, using high-resolution satellite images.

 Two sets of images were obtained, one year apart, to determine if any of the new islands had moved.
 One island was 64 m in diameter and visible on a satellite image, even without magnification.
 The team named it "Skafte Island" and posted it on a website.
 They also sent two reports about their findings to Hauge Anderson at the Danish Polar Center, one in 2005 and another in 2006.
 Dennis Schmitt was shown an image of "Skafte Island" before his departure with a group of people to North Greenland in 2007.
 He visited the island and made the claim that he had discovered a new northernmost island.

+A number of other locations have since been called the northernmost point.
+In July 2021, scientists visited what they thought was Oodaaq, later discovering they had actually landed on a previously unknown island 780 m north-west of Oodaaq.
+The island measures approximately 60 × 30 m, with a maximum elevation of around 3 m.
+The scientists proposed the island be called "Qeqertaq Avannarleq", Greenlandic for "the northernmost island".
+Rene Forsberg, head of geodynamics at the National Space Institute in Denmark, said Qeqertaq Avannarleq is not a true island, likely rock on ice, as are all the other islets north of Kaffeklubben.

+In 2022, a Swiss-Danish expedition visited the area, to confirm the existence of the 2021 island and all previously discovered island and islets north of "Inuit Qeqertaat" (Kaffeklubben Island) at latitude 83°39 054″ N, 30°37 045 ″ W. Measurements by Martin Nissen from the Danish and Greenlandic national mapping agency and René Forsberg with DTU Space, Technical University of Denmark confirmed that all offshore islets north of Inuit Qeqertaat (Kaffeklubben Island) have been debris covered icebergs.

+Oodaaq Island has therefore been removed from the official maps and the northernmost land point in the world is confirmed as the northern tip of Inuit Qeqertaat (Kaffeklubben Island) at latitude 83°39 054″ N, 30° 37 045″ W.